casper-borretzen/casper-borretzen.github.io/_posts/2024-06-06-roguelike-devlog2.md

 <br>

-Let's start off by creaing a new directory and setting up a new dotnet project by running the command `dotnet new console --use-program-main`
+Let's start off by creating a new directory and setting up a new dotnet project by running the command `dotnet new console --use-program-main`

 <br>